 If the real interest rate (the monetary policy rate adjusted for inflation) is below the natural rate of interest, monetary policy is considered to be accommodative; if the real interest rate is above the natural rate of interest, monetary policy is considered to be restrictive...[H]ighly accommodative monetary policy after the GFC has led to a prolonged period of low interest rates.
 On the one hand, such an environment may improve the current financial conditions, but on the other hand it may create and increase future financial vulnerabilities.
 In the short term, favorable financial conditions can increase the resilience of the financial system via better access to cheaper funding and improved borrower creditworthiness, supporting bank capital and reducing non-performing loans...Nevertheless, a prolonged period of low interest rates may offset this effect in the medium to long run by depressing the profitability of financial institutions and consequently reducing their capitalization and solvency.
 Heightened financial vulnerabilities may amplify adverse shocks and pose risks to financial stability if accompanied by weakened resilience of the financial system.

 The report goes on to list the following financial instability risks that it predicts accommodative policy causes: excessive credit growth and leverage, mispriced risk, excessive maturity mismatch and market liquidity, misaligned incentives and moral hazard, and high interconnectedness and exposure.
-However, even if r-star is low, mainstream economists still believe there is still a risk of financial instability.
-According to mainstream economic theory, if r-star is low, then nominal rates will also be low, leading to the same harms previously described.
+However, even if r-star is low, meaning there is less inflation risk from having low nominal rates, mainstream economists still believe there is still a risk of financial instability.
+According to mainstream economic theory, if r-star is low, then nominal rates will also be low.
 As the Bank of Canada explains:

 The neutral rate can also have important implications for financial stability.
 For example, a neutral rate that is lower now compared to the past could encourage excessive risk taking by institutional investors if return expectations were slow to adjust to the new reality.
 Such behaviour might undermine financial stability in the economy.